ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+this state shall consist of sixty pounds; of rye or India
 corn, of fifty-six pounds; of buckwheat, forty-eigh
 pounds; of barley, forty-eight pounds; of oats, thirt
 pounds; of flax-seed, fifty-five pounds, of clover-seed